eDonec/eco-portal/README.md

 - Do not link to `/public/...`; use `/<filename>` instead
 - When adding logos, prefer SVGs; for PNGs, keep adequate intrinsic sizes
 - If you add a new recommendation key, update both the machine and `RECOMMENDATION_CONTENT`

+## 🧑‍💻 Form UX & Recap

+- The form uses a “select then Next” interaction:
+  - Clicking an option highlights it (no immediate navigation)
+  - A “Suivant” button stays disabled until a choice is selected
+  - On Next, the choice is committed to the XState machine and routing proceeds to the next step (or results when complete)
+- The recap sidebar is always visible:
+  - It shows on all steps and on the results page
+  - Layout is consistent: right sidebar on large screens, stacked below on small screens
+  - Results also display the recap using the `resp` query param to persist answers

 ## 🤝 Contributing